Tien-le98/Road_crashes/README.md

 The average area speed (shown in red lines) in Country was the highest, followed by the figure for Metropolitan, and the least speed was in City.
 This can be why least crashes happening in the City.

-The majority of road crashses happened in areas allowing speeds between 50km/h and 60km/h, which are driving speeds in the Metropolitan areas.
+The majority of road crashes happened in areas allowing speeds between 50km/h and 60km/h, which are driving speeds in the Metropolitan areas.
 There is not a lot of road crashes happened in Country areas, which allow up to 100km/h.
 Although the area speed of Metropolitan was lower than the figure for Country, the total quantity of road crashes in Metropolitan was much higher than the figure for Country, it can be because there is a lot more vehicles travelling on roads in Metropolitan than in Country.
 Therefore, area speed might be not a major factor affecting the quantity of road crashes, but the number of vehicles travelling on roads may be a significant factor.

 In Country areas, generally, the increase in area speed can result in the higher level of severity of road crashes.
 That can be why there was higher quantity of road crashes with fatalities in Country than in other areas.